getsolus/help-center-docs/docs/packaging/advanced-config/local-repository.md

 sudo eopkg install solbuild-config-local-unstable
 ```

-You will also need to ensure that your common directory is fully up to date.
-Run `git pull` from within the common directory to receive the latest updates.
+You will also need to ensure that your repository is fully up to date.
+See [Update Your Development Environment](/docs/packaging/update-dev-environment.md)

 ## Utilising the local repository